quizzacious/quizzacious.github.io/index.md

 User can sign out from the navbar dropdown and it will also have go back to Home Page button that will take the user back to intro page.
 ![](images/sign-out.PNG)
 ## Admin
+Allows admin-users to see quizzes and who made them from there emails which is important for following rules and guidelines of the site.
 ![](images/admin.PNG)

 ## Development History